A large, elegantly restored rural house complete with unbroken country views and a glorious riverside setting.

 Babies & children

-Dogs should be kept to the boot room until clean and dry and thereafter, are not permitted on the furniture or in the bedrooms.
+Dogs should be kept to the boot room until clean and dry and thereafter, should be kept to the ground floor and are not permitted on the furniture or in the bedrooms.
+A fixed retractable stair gate is installed on the ground floor to prevent dogs from going upstairs.

 Once the access gate to the property is closed, the garden is fully enclosed with pocket farm fencing.